mikropsoft/StevenBlock/README.md

 **A Quick Note**

 - If you're using any root solution, there's no need to install your systemless hosts module separately.
 Please check that it works after installing the module.
+Also, do not use this module with Adaway.

 - Also, please note that the module will not have any impact on the browser; it will block domains but will not benefit ads.